biadelmiro/UDACITY_intro_to_javascript_course/README.md

 - It was originally called LiveScript, but was changed to JavaScript due to Java's popularity at the time
 - Due to competing versions emerging, JavaScript was taken to Ecma International to be standardized
 - Recent versions can also be referenced by their ECMAScript version number, such as, ES5 or ES6
-- Even more recently, it uses a year-based number to promote a more consistent release cycle with ES2016, ES2017, etc.
+- More recently, it uses a year-based number to promote a more consistent release cycle with ES2016, ES2017, etc.

 ### The JavaScript Console